pblinux/common_bloc/README.md

 ```

 #### States
-This bloc use the same states of RestBloc and RequestState.
+This bloc use the same states of RestBloc and RequestState. -->

 ## Cubits

-A cubit version for `Request`, `Rest` and `RSS` is available with the same states.
+Cubit versions for `Request` and `Rest` are available with the same states and events.